testofthings/toolsaf/documentation/Tools.md

 ```
 unzip <your_file>.xapk -d xapk_extracted
 ```
-Then locate the base `.apk` file from the `xapk_extracted` directory.
-It is typically the largest file.
-From there you can use either of the example commands provided for `.apk` files.
+Then, locate the base .apk file within the xapk_extracted directory (it is typically the largest file).
+From there, you can use the `apktool` method explained above.

 **Note:** The extracted `AndroidManifest.xml` must be renamed to match the app name defined in your security statement.
 Any spaces in the name must be replaced with underscores.